-- Warm the olive oil over medium heat, then add the shrimp, garlic and sausage.
-Cook, stirring occasionally, until the shrimp are lightly browned.
+- Warm the olive oil over medium heat, then add the andouille.
+Cook until golden brown, about 3-4 minutes.

-- Add the wine and parsley to the pan, and cook until the liquid is reduced in volume by half.
+- Add the wine and parsley to the pan, and cook until the wine reduces in volume by half.

 - Next, add the stock.
-Turn up the heat to high, and bring the mixture to a boil.
-Remove from the heat.
+Turn up the heat, and bring the mixture to a boil.

-- Return the shrimp sauce to high heat, and bring to a boil.
-Reduce the heat to medium and cook until the sauce has reduced in volume by half.
+- Return the shrimp to the sauce, and reduce the heat to medium.
+Cook until the sauce has reduced in volume by half.
 (This should take just a few moments.)

-- Remove from the heat, then whisk in the butter until melted and incorporated in the sauce.
+- Remove from the heat, then stir in the butter.
+Continue stirring until it has melted and incorporated in the sauce.